 The Buffalo Hills Conceptual Scheme (2006) makes up the entirety of the Neighbourhood 3area.
-The Conceptual Scheme includes a residential development within the two northernmost quarters sections of The Plan, with a regional business and institutional centre developed on the southern quarter section.
-The ASP supports the development of the Buffalo Hills CS as approved, with any amendments to The Plan will require alignment with the current ASP.
+The Conceptual Scheme includes a residential development within the twonorthernmost quarters sections of the Plan, with a regional business and institutional centredeveloped on the southern quarter section.